Two Chinas: Background

 In 1912, the Xuantong Emperor abdicated as a result of the Xinhai Revolution, and the Republic of China was established in Nanjing by revolutionaries under Sun Yat-sen. At the same time, the Beiyang government, led by Yuan Shikai, a former Qing dynasty general, existed in Beijing, whose legitimacy was challenged by the Nationalist government under the Kuomintang (KMT).

 From 1912 to 1949, China was scarred by warlords, the Japanese invasion and the Chinese Civil War.
 Throughout this turbulent period, multiple governments existed in China.
-These include Yuan Shikai's Beiyang government (1912–1928), the Chinese Soviet Republic (1931–1937) established by the Chinese Communist Party (CCP), the puppet states of Manchukuo (1932–1945) and Mengjiang (1939–1945), the Fujian People's Government (1933–1934), Wang Jingwei's Japanese-sponsored puppet government (1940–1945), Ganden Phodrang's Tibet (1912–1951), Khoja Niyaz's Turkic Islamic Republic of East Turkestan (1933–1934), the Soviet-backed East Turkestan Republic (1944–1949), the Tuvan People's Republic (1921–1944), Bogd Khan's Mongolian State in Outer Mongolia (1911–1924) and the Mongolian People's Republic (1924–1992), with the latter recognized by China in 1946.
+These include Yuan Shikai's Beiyang government (1912–1928), the Chinese Soviet Republic (1931–1937) established by the Chinese Communist Party (CCP), the puppet states of Manchukuo (1932–1945) and Mengjiang (1939–1945), the Fujian People's Government (1933–1934), Wang Jingwei's Japanese-sponsored puppet government (1940–1945), Ganden Phodrang's Tibet (1912–1951), Khoja Niyaz's Turkic Islamic Republic of East Turkestan (1933–1934), the Soviet-backed East Turkestan Republic (1944–1949), the Tuvan People's Republic (1921–1944), Bogd Khan's Mongolian State in Outer Mongolia (1911–1924) and the Mongolian People's Republic (1924–1992), with the latter recognised by China in 1946.

 As the Chinese Civil War ended in 1949, the Chinese communist People's Republic of China (PRC), led by CCP Chairman Mao Zedong, took control of Mainland China.
-The Republic of China, led by President Chiang Kai-shek, retreated the government of the Republic of China to the island of Taiwan, hence effectively dividing China into two political states (Note: The southeastern province of Fujian was split, resulting in the PRC controlling most of the province including the islands of Haitan, Nanri and Meizhou with the ROC retaining control of Kinmen, Matsu and Wuqiu islands.), similar to North and South Korea, West and East Germany and North and South Vietnam.
+The Republic of China, led by President Chiang Kai-shek, retreated the government of the Republic of China to the island of Taiwan, which was a former Qing prefecture that was ceded to Japan, after the ROC assumed adminstrative control in 1945 after World War II, hence effectively dividing China into two political states, (Note: The southeastern province of Fujian was split, resulting in the PRC controlling most of the province including the islands of Haitan, Nanri and Meizhou with the ROC retaining control of Kinmen, Matsu and Wuqiu islands.) similar to North and South Korea, West and East Germany and North and South Vietnam.

-Though fighting continued for the next several years, by the time of the Korean War the lines of control were sharply drawn: the Communist-led People's Republic of China government in Beijing controlled most of mainland China, while the Kuomintang-led Republic of China government, now in Taipei, controlled the island of Taiwan, some surrounding islands, and a number of islands off the coast of Fujian.
+Though fighting continued for the next several years, by the time of the Korean War the lines of control were sharply drawn: the Communist-led People's Republic of China government in Beijing controlled most of mainland China, while the Kuomintang-led Republic of China government, now in Taipei, controlled the island of Taiwan and Penghu, some surrounding islands, and a number of islands off the coast of Fujian.
 This stalemate was enforced with the assistance of the United States government that began deterring an invasion of Taiwan after the start of the Korean War.
+Japan would sever claims to Taiwan and Penghu upon the signing of Treaty of San Francisco that took effect in 1952 leaving the legal status of Taiwan in limbo.